vishruthdevan/portfolio/content/poems/expiry date.md

 When it's past 2, she thinks not to, talk to me any longer.
 It starts off good, we talk about us, it makes our hearts warmer.
-Then I realize, wait a minute, I'm a sister fucker, does this have a future?
+Then I realize, or rather doubt, does this have a future?
 We get too honest, it gets too messy, torture.

 Tonight was bright, it's the solstice, a night like no other;